Laser Hair Removal Scottsdale

 How do I prepare for treatment?

 You should avoid electrolysis, tweezing, or waxing for six weeks prior to your treatment.
-If you have had a history of perioral herpes and are scheduled for facial hair treatment, prophylactic antiviral therapy may be prescribed.
+If you have had a history of cold sores and are scheduled for facial hair treatment, an antiviral may be prescribed for you.
 Also, any hair should be shaved, and your skin should be thoroughly cleaned and dried, removing any makeup, cream, or oils on its surface before laser treatment.

 What can I expect after treatment?